pomerantsev/accented/CONTRIBUTING.md

 ## Versioning and releasing

 We’re using [Changesets](https://github.com/changesets/changesets) to automate the version and release process of Accented as much as possible.

+See Versioning policy (TODO: link) when making versioning decisions.

 ### Marking a change that requires a version bump